Owenjeong/owenjeong.github.io/_posts/2025-08-29-algo_trading.md

 ### *6. Conclusion*
 Algorithmic trading doesn't mean "good" or "bad", but you can definitely try this thing and see how it works.
-If you can't monitor markets all day (I have a full time job), a well-tested, rule-based bot can help execute consistenly on your plan without straing at the screen.
+If you can't monitor markets all day (I have a full time job), a well-tested, rule-based bot can help execute consistently on your plan without straing at the screen.
 As always start small, validate with backtests and paper trading, and iterate thoughtfully.